-Non homeless rehabilitation completed 15 critical home repair projects for low/moderate income homeowners in Multnomah County, which is 93.8% of their annual goal.
-80% of our clients this year had household incomes of less than 30% adjusted median family income, 73% of clients reported at least one disability or mobility impairment.
-The average median family income this year was 18.24%.
-About 47% of clients served self- reported as belonging to communities of color.
-60% of clients needing critical home repair this year were seniors.
-Projects this year focused on repairing roofs, electrical systems, plumbing systems, porches/steps and furnaces.
-The average project cost this year was \$3,402.
-We continue to see an increase in seniors on fixed income with limited or no resources to perform critical repairs on their home, or the ability to get credit.
-73% of clients we served this year live in mobile/manufactured homes in parks.
+Non homeless rehabilitation completed 15 of the 18 critical home repair projects for low/moderate income homeowners in Multnomah County.
+We completed 15 critical home repair projects for low/moderate income homeowners in Multnomah County, which is 83% of their annual goal and 66% of the clients this year had household incomes of less than 30% adjusted median family income.
+Also, 60% of clients reported at least one disability or mobility impairment.
+The average median family income this year was 22.69% and 46% of clients served self- reported as belonging to communities of color.
+It important to note that 60% of clients needing critical home repair this program year were seniors in critical needs of repairs.
+Projects this year focused on repairing roofs, electrical systems, plumbing systems, porches/steps and floors.
+The average project cost this year was \$3,743, which is a 10% increase from last program year.

-For special needs rehabilitation projects they completed 11 accessibility modification projects for residents of Multnomah County this year, which is 84% of our annual goal.
-Projects focused on bathroom safety and independence, and safe egress.
-54% of clients served this year were seniors and 46% were younger people with mobility impairments.
-The average median family income (MFI) this year was 16.3% (AGI).
-81% of households served this year had incomes less than 30% MFI.
-27% of clients self-reported as belonging to communities of color.
-The average project cost this year was \$3,532.
+For special needs rehabilitation of existing projects they completed 11 of the 13 accessibility modification projects for residents of Multnomah County this year, which is 84% of their annual goal.
+Projects focused on bathroom safety and independence, and safe egress, 90% of clients served this year were seniors with mobility impairments.
+The average median family income (MFI) this year was 3.07% (AGI) and 100% of households served this year had incomes less than 30% MFI.
+It's important to note that 9% of clients self-reported as belonging to communities of color.
+The average project cost this year was \$3,502.